Stanford Student Research

 Medical Student

 Jeffrey Wing Kee Kwong is a 5th year student at Stanford in the MD / MS in Epidemiology and Clinical Research program.
 His research interests are in the intersection between epidemiology and orthopaedic surgery, and he has worked with Dr. Vorhies on projects investigating the use of flexible titanium rods and the use of computer assisted navigation in scoliosis surgery.
-In his free time, he enjoys running, playing cello with friends, and watching TV dramas.
 In June 2021, he will be starting his Orthopaedic Surgery residency at UCSF.

 Scholarly Work from Stanford Student Research